-Although the plot was masterminded by Robert Catesby, and involved many other conspirators, Guy Fawkes is synonymous with the event as he was the one caught in the cellar below the House of Lords with 36 barrels of gunpowder.
-Effigies of Guy, wearing his distinctive tall black hat, are often burned on bonfires.
+Although the plot was masterminded by Robert Catesby and involved many other conspirators, Guy Fawkes is synonymous with the event as he was caught in the cellar below the House of Lords with 36 barrels of gunpowder.
+The effigies of Guy, wearing his distinctive tall black hat, are often burned on bonfires.

-Bonfire Night is celebrated on November 5 every year, however, depending on which day of the week it falls, firework displays may take place the weekend before or after and is celebrated across the UK, from village greens to entire towns.
+Bon Fire Night is celebrated on November 5 every year.
+However, depending on which day of the week it falls, firework displays may take place the weekend before or after and are celebrated across the UK, from village greens to entire towns.

 Most Britons grow up learning this simple Bonfire Night rhyme and you may hear people reciting the first line at one of the celebrations.
-The people who used to collect the wood for the bonfire, young children, would recite it as they worked to keep spirits up.
+The people who used to collect the wood for the bonfire, young children, would repeat it as they worked to keep their spirits up.

 Remember, remember, the fifth of November!